 - Packet Filter direction.

+A PFD includes a PFD ID; and one or more of the following:

+- 3-tuple(s) comprising protocol, server-side IP address and port number.

+- the significant parts of the URL to be matched, e.g. host name.

+- a domain name matching criterion and information about applicable protocol(s).

-The application detection filter can also be configured in the SMF and the SMF then provides it in the Service Data Flow filter to the UPF, as well as flow information for traffic handling in the UPF received from the dynamic PCC Rule.
-The flow information includes the Flow Description (contains an IpFilterRule adopted from the Diameter Base Protocol [27]), Type of Service, flow label and security parameter index for traffic identification.
+The application detection filter can be configured in the SMF and the SMF then provides it in the Service Data Flow Template to the UPF.
+Alternatively, the Service Data Flow Template for traffic handling in the UPF is received from the dynamic PCC Rule.

 Besides, the Management of Packet Flow Descriptions enables the UPF to perform accurate application detection when PFD(s) are provided by an Application Service Provider (ASP) and then to apply enforcement actions as instructed in a PCC Rule.

-The operator is able to configure pre-defined PCC Rules in the SMF or dynamic PCC Rules in the PCF that include at least an application identifier for service data flow detection, charging control information, i.e. charging key and optionally a Sponsor identifier or an ASP identifier or both.
+The operator is able to configure pre-defined PCC Rules in the SMF or dynamic PCC Rules in the PCF.
+A PCC rule includes either a list of Service Data Flow filters or an application identifier for Service Data Flow detection.
+The PCC rule further includes charging control information, i.e. charging key and optionally a Sponsor identifier or an ASP identifier or both.

+The application identifier references one or more PFDs, which are managed using the PFD Management API.
 Depending on the service level agreements between the operator and the Application Server Provider, it may be possible for the ASP to provide to the SMF individual PFDs or the full set of PFDs for each application identifier maintained by the ASP via the PFD Management service in the NEF (PFDF).
 The PFDs become part of the application detection filters in the SMF/UPF and are thereafter used as part of the logic to detect traffic generated by an application.
 The ASP may remove or modify some or all of the PFDs which have been provided previously for one or more application identifiers.
 The SMF may report the application stop to the PCF for an application instance identifier as defined in clause 5.8.2.8.4 of TS 23.501 [5] if the removed/modified PFD in SMF/UPF would result in an inability to detect traffic for that application instance.

 The ASP manages (i.e. provisions, updates, deletes) the PFDs through the NEF (PFDF).
 The PFD(s) are transferred to the SMF through the NEF (PFDF).
 The PFDF is a logical functionality in the NEF which receives PFD(s) from the ASP through the NEF, stores the PFD(s) in the UDR and provides the PFD(s) to the SMF(s) either on the request from ASP PFD management through NEF (PFDF) (push mode) or on the request from SMF (pull mode).
 Finally, the PFDF functionality is a service provided by the NEF.